 Undergrounding telecommunications facilities may improve resilience in some circumstances.
-Recent wildfires, major storms, and other disasters have highlighted the extent to which climate change and emergencies can impact utility services, including telecommunications services.
 To address the need to retain telecommunications service during power outages, the CPUC adopted decisions in 2020 (D.20-07-011) and 2021 (D.21-02-029) to require wireless and wireline telecommunications providers to deploy back-up power to ensure that service can be maintained for at least 72 hours in the Tier 2 and Tier 3 fire threat areas.
-Undergrounding telecommunications infrastructure can lessen the extent to which certain disasters impact utility services.
-For example, heavy snowfall and high winds can damage utility poles, leading to interruptions in service for those facilities located on the damaged poles.
-However, undergrounding may not be sufficient to protect facilities from damage in certain disasters, including catastrophic wildfires, flooding, and debris flows.
+While undergrounding telecommunications infrastructure can lessen the extent to which certain disasters impact utility services (e.g. heavy snowfall and high winds can damage utility poles and impact service), however, undergrounding may not be sufficient to protect facilities from damage in certain disasters, including catastrophic wildfires, flooding, and debris flows.
 To the extent that undergrounding improves the resiliency of electric power service, it may lessen telecommunications providers' reliance on emergency backup power systems.

 SB 884.
 This bill attempts to advance the undergrounding of electric infrastructure by requiring the CPUC to establish an expedited utility distribution infrastructure undergrounding program as a voluntary program to encourage the three large electric IOUs to develop plans that identify undergrounding projects, including completion timelines.
 This bill proposes to encourage electric IOU participation in the program by offering, in exchange for the plans: (1) a requirement that telecommunications providers pay for the portion of the costs associated with undergrounding its infrastructure collocated on the utility pole, and (2) deeming these projects to be environmental leadership development projects for environmental review expediting and local jurisdiction permit streamlining afforded in the Permit Streamlining Act.
-This bill also requires the CPUC to develop a performance metric that requires withholding any moneys earned by the participating large electric IOU through the rate of return until five years (60 consecutive months) have elapsed without either a power shutoff or a wildfire resulting from the undergrounding project's infrastructure.
+This bill also requires the CPUC to develop a performance metric that requires withholding any moneys earned by the participating large electric IOUs through the rate of return until five years (60 consecutive months) have elapsed without either a power shutoff or a wildfire resulting from the undergrounding project's infrastructure.

-Communities frustrated.
-The frustration experienced by residents and businesses in communities who risk wildfires from electric utility infrastructure ignitions or loss of power due to proactive deenergization of electric lines has been expressed on numerous occasions to this committee, including an 8-hour long oversight hearing in 2019.
-While undergrounding electric utility infrastructure has been a known mitigation strategy, as noted above, there are numerous calculations and considerations (especially the high costs and feasibility) within the varied terrain and communities served by electric IOUs.
+Communities frustrated by wildfire ignitions, proactive power shutoffs, and increasing electric rates.
+The frustration experienced by residents and businesses in communities at risk of wildfires from electric utility infrastructure ignitions or loss of power due to proactive power shutoff of electric lines has been expressed on numerous occasions to this committee, including an 8-hour long oversight hearing in 2019.
+While undergrounding electric utility infrastructure has been a known mitigation strategy, as noted above, there are numerous calculations and considerations, especially the high costs and feasibility within the varied terrain and communities served by electric IOUs.
 However, the announcement by PG&E to underground 10,000 miles of electric lines came as both a welcome shift in perspective for those who had sought undergrounding as a more prominent strategy, and also raises many concerns about the impacts of such an endeavor (especially the potential impacts on customers' electric utility bills to recover the likely 15 to 20 billions of dollars or more in costs for the full 10,000 miles).
-The lack of details from the PG&E have also increased these and other concerns, though the utility has since established an advisory committee of stakeholders to begin developing more details.
+The lack of details from PG&E have also increased these and other concerns, though the utility has since established an advisory committee of stakeholders to begin developing more details.